mbary/prometheus_ai/prometheus_ai/benchmarking/benchmarking.md

 Initially, the models' performance varied significantly.<br>
 Contrary to what one might expect, smaller models (especially the Qwen3 release) performed much better than their larger counterparts (successfully parsing the commands) with a 78.4% vs 22.8% success rate (prior to finetuning the parameters).<br>

-Turns out that all models perform significatly better with the following changes:
+The command parsing performance can be improved by finetuning the following parameters:
 * thinking_mode: disabled
 * temperature: 0.2-0.7
 * presence_penalty: 1.5-1.9